Saudi Arabian Grand Prix: Criticism

 Following the missile interception in Diriyah during the 2021 Diriyah ePrix, questions were raised about the event's viability.
 Formula One later stated that they would never go to high security risk areas, though they also stated that they had "every confidence that the Saudi government and its agencies have both the technology and capability to ensure this safety and security".
 During the 2021 race, Lewis Hamilton wore a rainbow-coloured helmet, showing his support for the LGBT community and showed that he wanted the rules on people in the LGBT community to change in Saudi Arabia.
 He also wore this helmet in the previous and following race.

-The 2022 Saudi Arabian Grand Prix was impacted by the Saudi-led war on Yemen.
+The 2022 Saudi Arabian Grand Prix was impacted by the Saudi-led intervention in the Yemeni civil war.
 Yemen’s Houthi rebels carried out a missile attack on an Aramco oil depot (approximately 10 miles from the circuit), causing an explosion, during the first of two practice sessions.
 The incident highlighted risks for the race, with drivers, such as Lewis Hamilton, raising concerns over the event’s safety.
 After discussions lasting several hours, an agreement was reached to hold the event.
 Besides the attack, there were serious questions over the years of human rights abuses in Saudi Arabia.
-The authoritative regime was criticised for its continued repression of dissidents, particularly in light of the mass execution of 81 people two weeks before the race.
+The authoritarian regime was criticised for its continued repression of dissidents, particularly in light of the mass execution of 81 people two weeks before the race.

 Circuit

-Named as the 'fastest street track' on the Formula One calendar, with Formula One cars averaging around 250 km/h, the track is the second longest on the Formula One calendar behind Circuit de Spa-Francorchamps in Belgium.
+Named as the 'fastest street track' on the Formula One calendar, with Formula One cars averaging around 250 km/h, the track is currently the third longest on the Formula One calendar behind Circuit de Spa-Francorchamps in Belgium and Las Vegas Strip Circuit in the United States.
 The circuit is located on the Jeddah Corniche, adjoining the Red Sea.
 It was designed by Carsten Tilke, son of the famed circuit designer, Hermann Tilke.

 In Formula One, the Saudi Arabian Grand Prix race and qualifying are both held during the night, under the lights where the temperatures are substantially cooler than the day.
 The Formula 2 race is held during the day and two of the three Formula One practice sessions are held during daytime and high track temperatures.

 Winners

+Repeat winners (drivers)

+Drivers in bold are competing in the Formula One championship in the current season.

+Repeat winners (constructors)

+Teams in bold are competing in the Formula One championship in the current season.

+Repeat winners (engine manufacturers)

+Manufacturers in bold are competing in the Formula One championship in the current season.